Can Married Couples Have Separate Health Insurance? What You Should Know

 Deaths

-Moving to a new zip code, state, or country
+Moving to a new ZIP code, state, or country

 Losing employer-offered coverage

 Coverage tier levels: Discuss your health care needs with your partner to make sure you have an understanding of what sort of regular medical expenses might arise.
-For instance, you might have a set number of regular specialist visits (physical therapy, mental health counseling, etc.) that would make it beneficial to be on a higher-premium, lower-deductible plan like the Gold or Platinum plans, while your spouse might have fewer expected expenses and therefore could get by on a lower-premium, higher-deductible plan like the Silver or Bronze offerings.
+For instance, you might have a set number of regular specialist visits (physical therapy, mental health counseling, etc.) that would make it beneficial to be on a higher-premium, lower-deductible plan like the Gold or Platinum plans.
+Your spouse might have fewer expected expenses and therefore could get by on a lower-premium, higher-deductible plan like the Silver or Bronze offerings.

+Deductibles: Different coverage tier levels typically are reflected in the plan’s deductible.
+This is the amount you’ll be expected to pay out of pocket before your insurance company starts kicking in a higher percentage to cover certain medical expenses.
 You’ll want to be aware of what your deductible is and keep track of your out-of-pocket expenses throughout the year so you can maximize the value of your policy.

-Premiums: As we mentioned above, employers with more than 50 employees are required to offer coverage to workers’ dependents, but not to their spouses.
+Premiums: As we mentioned above, employers with more than 50 employees are required to offer coverage to their workers’ dependents, but not to their spouses.
 Occasionally, the non-mandatory coverage provided comes with considerable additional cost to your regular premiums.
-It is important to look at all the options and see how it will impact your budgeting and day-to-day spending before adding your spouse or life partner to your plan.
+It is important to look at all the options and see how it will affect your budgeting and day-to-day spending before adding your spouse or life partner to your plan.

-What’s Next?
+What’s next?

 So you’re getting married — congrats!
-Remember that you have 60 days from the wedding to add your partner to your health insurance policy, if you choose to do so.
+Remember you have 60 days from the wedding to add your partner to your health insurance policy, if you choose to do so.
 Your nuptials are what’s known in the industry as a QLE, meaning you can make changes outside of your company’s OEP.